 You also see a great need for the right advisors.
 The wise ones – Yoda-like even.
 The ones who say exactly what needs to be said.
 Those who know the most important things in life must be acknowledged and dealt with.
 The ones who are honest and can help you untangle and redesign the path forward.

-If you are a family member of a family business and the struggle hits close to home give me a call; 513-366-3765
+If you are a family member of a family business and the struggle hits close to home give me a call at 513-366-3765.

-Now go out and enjoy seeing Star Wars Episode VIII: The Last Jedi!
+Now go out and enjoy seeing Star Wars: The Rise of the Skywalker!